arnoldna/terraform-azurerm-caf/examples/shared_image_gallery/README.md

   packer_file_path = "<string_path>"
   packer_configuration_file_path = "<string_path>"

 // once galleries and definitions are created, change the use_packer value to True and re-run.
-This is important due to Packer's dependancy on Shared Image Galleries and Definitions. //
+This is important due to Packer's dependancy on Shared Image Galleries and Definitions.//

 }
 ```